chasinglogic/ansible-role-os-packages/README.md

 can be hard to cross-reference and keep up to date with each other.

 This role allows you to centralize your package lists in variable files so they are easily referenced with each other.
+It works in a heterogeneous environment, if you have `deb_packages` specified but Ansible is not running against a host with apt installed the `deb_packages` they will just be ignored.
+No when conditions necessary.

 It is not recommend to use this role to install software that requires lots of configuration or other setup.
 For example Nextcloud, NGINX, or